1920 Republican Party presidential primaries: 1918 midterm elections and death of Roosevelt

 Theodore Roosevelt spent his final years as a critic of Wilsonian idealism.
 Before his unexpected death, he was a leading candidate for the 1920 nomination.

 Criticism of the Fourteen Points as idealistic or an abrogation of national sovereignty was a major focus of the Republican campaign of 1918.
 The leading critic was former President Theodore Roosevelt, by now the early favorite for the 1920 presidential nomination.
 Though Roosevelt himself had privately predicted 1916 was his last campaign, his public profile remained strong and his attacks on Wilson made him a natural contender.
 In early March 1918, he declared, "By George, if they'll take me, they'll have to take me without a single modification of the things that I have always stood for!"
 He met with Republican strategists during the summer, though he declined to run for Governor of New York, privately citing the need to preserve his strength for the 1920 campaign.
+However, Roosevelt's had physical condition deteriorated rapidly after his son Quentin was killed in action in July, and he died at the age of sixty on January 6, 1919.
+His final written work, a criticism of the proposed League of Nations and defense of "Americanism," was published in Metropolitan Magazine shortly after his death.

-With the war in its final week, Americans elected the Republican Party to control of both houses of Congress.
+With the war in its final weeks, Americans elected the Republican Party to control of both houses of Congress.
 In the state elections, Republicans performed well in the West, gaining five governors' offices west of the Mississippi River.
 Their major loss came in Roosevelt's home of New York, where Al Smith gained the governor's office.

-Roosevelt's physical condition deteriorated rapidly after his son Quentin was killed in action, and died at the age of sixty on January 6, 1919.
-His final written work, a criticism of the proposed League of Nations and defense of "Americanism," was published in Metropolitan Magazine shortly after his death.

 With Roosevelt dead, the leading candidates for the nomination were his friend, General Wood, and Senator Warren G. Harding of Ohio.
-On February 9, 1919, Wood delivered a memorial address for Roosevelt, in which he echoed the late President's criticisms of the League of Nations and raised his national profile as a political orator.
+On February 9, 1919, Wood delivered a memorial address for Roosevelt, in which he echoed the late President's criticisms of the League of Nations and raised his own national profile as a political orator.
 "Either unconsciously or with a master hand," the Philadelphia Public Ledger reported, Wood had made a "bold and convincing bid for the Republican nomination."
 Wood soon replaced Roosevelt as a regular contributor to Metropolitan magazine and returned to command as head of the Army Central Department in Chicago.